Birmingham Cruiser Bike Accident Lawyers

 There Are Legal Options If the At-Fault Driver Doesn’t Carry Insurance

 If you discover that the other driver doesn’t have liability insurance, you can still file an insurance claim for a settlement.
 You would file the claim with your insurance company for UM coverage.
-Uninsured/underinsured motorist provides compensation to injured victims when the at-fault party doesn’t have liability coverage or high enough limits to cover the total damages.
+Uninsured or underinsured motorist coverage provides compensation to injured victims when the at-fault party doesn’t have liability coverage or high enough limits to cover the total damages.

 A UM claim won’t compensate you for all of the damages available in a liability claim, but you could seek the following: